openenclave/openenclave/docs/GettingStartedDocs/install_oe_sdk-Simulation.md

 - Attestation (both remote and local)
 - Signal handling (specifically: the oe_add_vectored_exception_handler and oe_remove_vectored_exception_handler APIs)

-Only three of the samples provided in the Open Enclave SDK will function in simulation mode:
+Only four of the samples provided in the Open Enclave SDK will function in simulation mode:
 - helloworld
 - file-encryptor
+- pluggable_allocator
 - switchless

 Note that enclaves that are run in simulation mode are not protected by a trusted execution environment.
 Therefore, simulation mode should only be used for prototype scenarios and validating ocall/ecalls.